hasii2011/pyimage2pdf/README.md

       --version               Show the version and exit.
       -i, --input-file PATH   The input image file name to convert.  [required] -o, --output-file PATH  The output pdf file name.
-      --help                  Show this message and exit.
+      -t, --title TEXT        The title to put on pdf file --help                  Show this message and exit.
 ```